0xskar/python/README.md

 My collection of my python scripts from newest to oldest

+- New Lastpass (100 days 29) - Password Manager GUI.
+Generates a secure password, and saves that information along with the website and username to a datafile stored locally.
 - Pomodore app (100 days 28) - Breaks down work sessions into the pomodoro technique to allow better learning or better workflow.
 Tracks the number of work sessions and breaks.
 - Kilometers to miles converter in tkinter (100 days 27) args and kwargs
 - NATO Phonetic Name Translator (100 days 26) - Goes through a pandas dataframe containing NATO phonetic names, and using list comprehension cycles through the name given and outputs the NATO phonetics for any given name.